 Why move on stage in the first place?
-K. Loghandran, the runner up in the 2008, Toastmasters World Championship of Public Speaking, hardly used the stage at all.
+K. Loghandran, the runner-up in the 2008 Toastmasters World Championship of Public Speaking, hardly used the stage at all.
 The thing is, he had so much going for him, that he didn’t need to use the stage.
 He was passionate, funny, and animated with lots of body language.
 That is, all aspects I talk about in my posts.
 Bottom line, he connected with the audience.
-But maybe, just maybe, he would have won, if he’d just used the stage a bit more.
+But maybe, just maybe, he could have won if he’d just used the stage a bit more.
 Why?

 To Connect with your Audience

-The first reason you should move on stage is to a allow you to connect more closely and on a more personal basis, with all of the audience.
-As mentioned in my Microphone Techniques Post, if you are stuck behind a miked up podium, because you’re addressing a large audience, you’re pretty much tied to that spot.
+The first reason you should move on stage is to allow you to connect more closely and on a more personal basis with each of the audience members.
+As mentioned in my Microphone Techniques post, if you are stuck behind a miked-up podium, because you’re addressing a large audience, you’re pretty much tied to that spot.
 And being tied to the podium means that you won’t be able to make that close and personal connection with the audience members on the other side of the room.
-That’s why I prefer to use a handheld mic or be miked up with a headset or lapel mic.
+That’s why I prefer to use a handheld mic or be miked-up with a headset or lapel mic.
 It gives you the freedom to position yourself anywhere on the stage and to connect with different parts of the audience.
 Speaking to connect is what this blog is all about.
-Moving to different parts of the stage to connect with different parts of the audience is the first “Why?”
-However, the audience will find it more coherent if you actual have clear purpose for doing so.
-I’ll talk about the purpose under the heading of “When?”
+Moving to different parts of the stage to allows you to connect with different parts of the audience.
+However, the audience will find it more coherent if you actually have a clear purpose for doing so.
+I’ll talk about what a clear purpose is under the heading of “When?”

-The other why, is because movement on the stage adds visual dynamics to your presentation.
+The other reason to move on the stage is that it adds visual dynamics to your presentation.
 I’m sure you’ve all heard the saying, “Variety is the spice of life.”
 That’s why speech coaches recommend vocal variety.
-It’s the same with movement on across the stage, it’s part of you body language.
-It adds energy, visual dynamics and variety to your presentation.
-It also maintains or will gain the audience’s attention.
-Mind you, I recommend a position of “Stand and deliver” if your movements are just nervous shufflings or your moving across the stage with no purpose at all.
+It’s the same with movement across the stage, it’s part of your body language variety.
+Stage use adds energy, visual dynamics and variety to your presentation.
+It also maintains or gains the audience’s attention.
+Mind you, I recommend that you “Stand and deliver” if your movements are just nervous shufflings or you’re moving across the stage with no purpose at all.

 The other argument for stage movement has to do with speech structure.
 The post on speech writing concentrates a lot on the benefits of structuring your speech.
-The one reason for structuring your speech is that it helps you and the audience to follow your speech.
-And they will remember your points and message.
-Now there is also a way to structure your speech on the stage .
-The way to do this is to anchor your points on different parts of the stage.
+The one reason for structuring your speech is that it helps you and the audience to follow your speech more easily nd clearly.
+And they will also remember your points and message better.
+There is a way to structure your speech on stage.
+That is by anchoring your points on different parts of the stage.
 This means you’ll be structuring your speech physically.
 And I’ll deal with that more under the “How?” heading.

 Just like anchoring your points on different parts of the stage for structural reasons, you can also anchor your stories.
-Now why would you anchor your stories?
-Well, if you anchor your points and stories you’ll be able to refer back to it, with a simple indication of you hand.
-This is a particularly handy during your speech and in particular, during your conclusion.
+Why would you anchor your stories?
+Well, if you anchor your points and stories you’ll be able to refer back to them with a simple indication of your hand.
+This is a particularly handy (no pun intended) during your speech and in particular, during your conclusion.

 Positive and Negative

-Long-term theatrical wisdom has it, that the left had side and right hand side of the stage are associated with negative and positive aspects, respectively.
+Long-term theatrical wisdom has it, that the left-hand side and right-hand side of the stage are associated with negative and positive perceptions respectively.
 Keep in mind that the LHS & RHS is from the audience’s perspective.
-That is, it will be the reverse from your perspective.
-And centre stage is often seen as the Power Spot.
+That is, it will be the reverse from your perspective as the speaker.
+Note that centre stage is often considered the Power Spot.

-Lets see if we can take advantage of these negative, positive and power spot associations.
-And we’ll go with an example where you have a speech about a particular problem you’ve struggled with.
-But a problem you’ve overcome, with a positive outcome.
-Now you have a message that you can share.
-This type of speech gives you an opportunity to stage the struggle part of your speech on the LHS, the positive outcome on the RHS and your message or take away when you conclude, from the centre stage power point.
+Let’s see if we can take advantage of these negative, positive and power spot associations.
+We’ll go with an example where you have a speech about a particular problem you’ve been struggling with.
+But a problem, you’ve overcome, with a positive outcome.
+You now have a message that you can share.
+This type of speech gives you an opportunity to stage the struggle part of your speech on the LHS, the positive outcome on the RHS and your message or take away on from centre stage; the power point.
 It gives you a chance to reinforce the associated emotions of different parts of the speech.